abarriebee/Page-View-TimeSeries-Visualizer/README.md

 The boilerplate also includes commands to save and return the image.

 We start off by having set factors ready for us to work off of.
-Here we have an excel spreadsheet of [page views](forum-page-views.csv) from the freeCodeCamp forum page.
+Here we have an data from an excel spreadsheet of [page views](forum-page-views.csv) from the freeCodeCamp forum page.

+We are also provided with graph examples of how our outcomes should appear for our [line chart](examples/Figure_1.png), [bar chart](examples/Figure_2.png), and [box chart](examples/Figure_3.png).

 ## Importing CSV <a name="CSV"></a>
 Import data while making sure to parse dates.
 We can consider setting index column to 'date'.